Sunkoshi River: River course

 The Sunkoshi's headwaters are located in the Zhangzangbo Glacier in Tibet.
 Both Sunkoshi and Bhote Koshi river courses together form one basin that covers an area of about 3394 km2.

 The Indravati meets the Sunkoshi at Dolaghat, where it is followed by the Arniko Rajmarg.
 From there, the Sunkoshi flows eastwards through the valley formed between the Mahabharat Range and the Himalayas.
 The Tamakosi, Likhu, Dudhkosi, Arun and Tamor are its left tributaries and Indravati is the right tributary.

-The average annual flow is 2.2 x 10^{10} m^{3}.
-The average sediment load is 5.4 x 10^{7} m^{3}.
+The average annual flow is 2.2 × 10^{10} m^{3}.
+The average sediment load is 5.4 × 10^{7} m^{3}.